Asthma is a chronic (long-term) disease of the lungs that causes inflammation and narrowing (constriction) of the airways.

 Occupational exposures

-Exposure to certain chemicals, gases, or allergens may increase your risk of developing occupational asthma, or work-related asthma.
+Exposure to certain chemicals, gases, or allergens may increase your risk of developing occupational (work-related) asthma.

-In fact, this asthma subtype has become so common in the United States that it’s estimated that 15 percent of all asthma cases may be job-related.
+In fact, this asthma subtype has become so common in the United States that it’s estimated that 15% of all asthma cases may be job-related.

-Some occupations that are considered higher risk for this type of asthma may include:
+People who do the following types of work are considered higher risk for this type of asthma:

-Also, if you already have asthma, occupational exposure to fumes or chemicals may worsen your condition, leading to more asthma attacks.
+Also, if you already have asthma, occupational exposure to dust, fumes, or chemicals may make it worse.

 Obesity